Naitreey/notes-and-knowledge/cs/python/wsgi.rst

   * ``start_response``.
 A callable see `start_response callable`_.

-  Returns an iterable yielding zero or more bytestrings.
+  Returns an iterable yielding zero or more bytestrings corresponding to response body.

 * The same application object must be able to be invoked repeatedly.